 Learn More About the Levels

-Wake Forest will operate on one of five levels durings the fall semester.
+Wake Forest will operate on one of five levels durings the 2020-2021 school year.
 Our key factors help explain the prevalence and nature of COVID-19 spread at Wake Forest; community compliance with public health measures; capacity of resources to mitigate risk; and the situation in our community.
 Our level of operating status is dependent on how we are doing in those areas.
 In consultation with county public health officials and infectious disease specialists, mitigation steps at each level of operating status may include some of the following:

 Green: Restrictions Eased

 Classes continue in-person, blended or online.
 Gatherings of more people at indoor and outdoor gatherings may be permitted in accordance with state and local executive orders, including more in-person club and organization activities.
 Additional employees may be permitted to return to in-person working conditions.
 Continue to wear masks and practice physical distancing.

 Campus policies and protocols established for the 2020-2021 school year are enforced.
 Classes may continue in-person, blended or online.
 Gatherings may be permitted in accordance with University policy, CDC guidelines and state and local executive orders.
 Many campus offices and functions may operate remotely, and high-risk employees may request accommodations.

 Some in-person and blended classes may shift to the “online pathway,” with many courses moving to remote learning.
 Instruction delivery and modality may be altered at the discretion of the academic deans.
 Gathering sizes indoors and outdoors may be reduced.
 Campus offices and functions may modify hours, conditions and services to limit contact.
 Campus activities and events may be limited as a safeguard for spread of the disease.
 Random testing and contact tracing may be expanded.